coilhq/mucoa/README.md

 # Chart Of Accounts

+The goal for the COA (Chart of Accounts) for Mojaloop, is to categorize all the financial transactions conducted during a specific accounting period for the Scheme.
+This document will assist in mapping out the type of accounts and how they interact with one another depending on the type of events that occur on the Mojaloop switch.

 When a payment is made in a real-time payments system like Mojaloop, the DFSP who is the custodian of the beneficiary’s account (the creditor DFSP) agrees to credit the beneficiary with the funds immediately.
 But the creditor DFSP has not yet received the funds from the DFSP who is the custodian of the debtor’s account: all that has happened so far is that the debtor DFSP has incurred an obligation to reimburse the creditor DFSP, and that obligation has been recorded in the Mojaloop Scheme.

 The process of settlement is the process by which a debtor DFSP reimburses a creditor DFSP for the obligations that the debtor DFSP has incurred as a consequence of transfers.

-This guide describes how settlements are managed by the Mojaloop Scheme using various accounts (Chart of Accounts) and the partner settlement bank(s), and introduces the main building blocks of settlement processing.
+This guide describes how clearing & settlements are managed by the Mojaloop Scheme using various accounts (Chart of Accounts) and the partner settlement bank(s), and introduces the main building blocks of settlement processing.

 ## Index
 * [Definitions](#definitions)